Difference between JFET and BJT

 • JFET voltage control device while BJT is a current control device.

-• JFET is easily damaged by static, BJT is robust.
+• JFET is easily damaged by static, but BJT is robust.

-• JFET is better thermal stability but BJT is less thermal stability.
+• JFET has better thermal stability but BJT is less thermal stability.

-• JFET is a high input impedance, BJT is a low input impedance.
+• JFET is a high input impedance, and BJT is a medium input impedance.

-• JFET has a high current gain, BJT has a low current gain.
+• JFET has a high current gain device, and BJT has a low current gain device.

-• JFET has low voltage gain whereas BJT has high voltage gain.
+• JFET has a low voltage gain device whereas BJT has a high voltage gain device.

-• JFET has high output impedance, BJT has a low output impedance.
+• JFET has a high output impedance, and BJT has a low output impedance.

-• JFET has a fast switching time while BJT has a medium switching time.
+• JFET has a fast switching time whereas we talk about BJT, which has a medium switching time.

-• JFET is difficult to bias but BJT has easy to bias.
+• JFET is difficult to bias but BJT is easy to bias.

-• JFET is more expensive compare to BJT.
+• JFET is more expensive compared to BJT.

-• JFET is less noisy while BJT is much noisy than FET.
+• JFET is less noisy while BJT is much more noisy than FET.

 • JFET is a high-frequency response but in BJT frequency variation affects the performance.